.

 Where Can I Use My MMJ?

-It is important to remember that when smoking in public, the assumption is that you are using it for recreational use.
+It is important to remember that when smoking in public, the assumption is that you are using it for recreational purposes.
 You should consume your medicine responsibly, in the safety of your home or a private residence.
 Also, the laws of Minnesota require you to store your marijuana in a secure, locked place.
 It is illegal to use the substance in your car.

 Can I Take My MMJ to a Different State?

-No. Medical marijuana patients may face federal and local charges of transporting marijuana if they cross state lines with the drug.
+No. Medical marijuana patients may face federal and local charges for transporting marijuana if they cross state lines with the drug.
 This is true even if the states between which they are traveling allow medical marijuana.
 Should you need to travel with your cannabis, it is best to contact the state’s Department of Health.

 Furthermore, Minnesota does not recognize out-of-state MMJ cards.